cozy/request-json/README.md

 ## About

-Request is a great client for NodeJS, but at Cozy we just use a small part of it : simple get, pust, post and delete requests that carry only JSON.
-This lib aims to simplify Request usage for these situations.
+Request is a great client for NodeJS, but if you deal only with JSON, things could be more straightforward.
+This lib aims to simplify Request usage for JSON only requests.

+## Install

+Add it to your package json or run:

+    npm install request-json

 ## How it works